-Oregon Emergency Medical Services for Children (EMSC) was established in 1984.
-The Oregon Health Authority EMS and Trauma Systems is the lead agency for EMSC in Oregon.
+Oregon Emergency Medical Services for Children was established in 1984 and is a State Partnership Grantee of the Health Resources and Services Administration EMSC program.
+The Oregon Health Authority EMS and Trauma Systems program is the lead agency for EMSC in Oregon.

-- EMS simulation training for rural pre hospital and hospital providers
+- Pediatric high-fidelity simulation training for rural pre-hospital and hospital providers

-- Continuing pediatric education for EMTs and emergency nurses through grants and conferences
+- Continuing pediatric education for providers through grants and conferences

 - Assisting hospitals and EMS agencies in improving trauma care for children

-The Oregon EMSC program is part of a National Emergency Medical Services for Children Program.
+The Oregon EMSC program is part of the National Emergency Medical Services for Children Program.
 All state grantees are required to document activities and accomplishments by annually reporting on ten performance measures.

 Visit the EMSC Advisory Committee page for members, recommendations and meeting information.